moleculerjs/database/docs/README.md

 ```

 ### `hidden`: \<boolean|String\> _(Default: `false`)_
-The hidden fields are skipped from the response during the transformation.
+The hidden fields are skipped from the response during transformation.
 The field can be marked as hidden only by default.
 But if the `fields` of the request `params` contains it, it will be placed.

 **Example**